 DSDT strives to maintain safe environments for everyone.
-The facility includes classrooms, Media Services Center, bathrooms, kitchen, labs, and common areas.
-We have annual fire and sanitation inspections, daily walkthrough, and inspection of environment (maintained by staff and School Director); as well as information regarding severe weather precautions, which can be found in our Consumer Info at a Glance on our website.
+The facility includes classrooms, Student Media Resource Center, bathrooms, kitchen, labs, and common areas.
+DSDT has annual fire inspections and daily walkthroughs and inspections of environment (maintained by staff and School Director); as well as information regarding severe weather precautions, which can be found in DSDT's Consumer Info at a Glance.

-Incident reporting for any accident of staff, instructor, student, or guest: Each incident is reviewed for improvements that can be made to avoid future incidents.
+Incident reporting for any accident which includes any staff, instructor, student, or guest is reviewed for improvements that can be made to avoid future incidents.

 DSDT has:

-- A. Fire Extinguishers located in common areas with signage. - B. First Aid supplies kept in the main hallway of school. - C. Insurance for accidents and other needs. - D. Campus Security Authority personnel are present from 9am-5pm and from the hours of 5pm-10pm the front desk receptionist will act as the interim CSA to control daily/nightly traffic and supervise as students leave the building to reduce accidents/emergencies.
-The interim CSA will report any accidents/emergencies to the campus security authority immediately. - E. Safety, accident, injury, and emergency report forms for a systematic controlled process.
+- A. Fire Extinguishers located in common areas with signage. - B. First Aid supplies located throughout the institution. - C. Insurance for accidents and other needs. - D. Campus Security Authority personnel are present from 9am-5pm.
+From the hours of 5pm-10pm, the front desk receptionist will act as the interim CSA to control daily/nightly traffic and supervise as students leave the building to reduce accidents/emergencies.
+The interim CSA will report any accidents/emergencies to the campus security authority immediately. - E. Safety, accident, injury and emergency report forms for a systematic controlled process.